Antique Coins

 In 105 AH corresponding to 724 CE, the caliph Yazid dies after a long illness.
 The presence in Arabia of his brother and successor Hisham is attested in that year.
 Although it is impossible to conclude which of the two caliphs commissioned the gold dinar, a prestigious operation of the new caliph co-ordinated with a pilgrimage to Mecca is likely.

-Another uncirculated example of the same dinar was sold for the same price, £ 3.7M, by Morton and Eden on October 24, 2019, lot 11 here linked on the NumisBids bidding platform.
+An uncirculated example was sold for £ 3.7M, by Morton and Eden on October 24, 2019, lot 11 here linked on the NumisBids bidding platform, repeating the sale price of the other example sold in 2011.

 Morton and Eden are delighted to announce the sale of the extremely rare Umayyad dinar Ma'din Amir al-Mu'minin bi'l-Hijaz 105h, sold today for £3.720.000 (with premium), matching the record we set in 2011 for a similar coin. pic.twitter.com/dkN2oBdES2